AnyLogic

 Button Command Description

-Runs the model from the current state.
-The model will be run until you will stop it manually by clicking the Pause or Stop button (or until something in the model will pause or stop its execution).
+Runs the model from its current state.
+The model will be run until you manually stop it by clicking the Pause or Stop button (or until something in the model pauses or stops its execution).

 You can either run the model until the specified moment of model time, or for a specified period of model time starting from the current moment.
-Please see Running the model until a certain date or for a certain time interval for details.
+See Running the model until a certain date or for a certain time interval for details.

 Pauses the running model.
 You can resume the paused simulation any time.

-Run control becomes disabled when there is no activity in the model.
-This indicates that your model has finished its work.
+Run AnyLogic model window: The Run button control becomes disabled when there is no activity in the model.
+This indicates that your model has completed its work.

 Controlling the model execution from code

-You may need to control your model execution programmatically.
-For example, you may need to pause the model on some event, e.g. on event expiry and resume its execution when some statechart transition will be taken.
-AnyLogic offers a rich API capable of solving all tasks concerned with controlling the model execution.
+You may need to programmatically control your model execution.
+For example, you may need to pause the model on some event, such as event expiration, and resume its execution when a statechart transition occurs.
+AnyLogic provides a rich API capable of solving all tasks related to controlling the model execution.

-The table below lists the related functions of the model engine and analogous functions available at each agent.
+The table below lists the related functions of the model engine and the analogous functions available in each agent.

-To call some engine function, write e.g. getEngine().finish() wherever you need in your model.
+To call an engine function, write, for example, getEngine().finish() wherever you need it in your model.

-Alternatively, you can simply call analogous function finishSimulation() from any agent’s activity.
+Alternatively, you can simply call the analogous function finishSimulation() from any agent activity.

 Engine function Agent’s function Short description Full description

-boolean start() N/A Starts the model (if it is idle at the moment) and pauses it.
-Engine command applicable only in IDLE state (in other states does nothing and returns false).
+boolean start() N/A Starts the model (if it is currently idle) and pauses it.
+The engine command applicable only in IDLE state (does nothing and returns false in other states).

 Does the following: